First case of Omicron variant confirmed in Italy

-The Omicron variant of the coronavirus has been identified in a citizen from Italy's Southern Campania region, who returned to Milan from Mozambique some days ago, Italian news agency ANSA reported Sunday.
-The patient, an employee at an international company, had been vaccinated with two doses, ANSA reported.
+The Omicron variant of the coronavirus has been identified in a citizen from Italy's southern Campania region, who returned to Milan from Mozambique some days ago, Italian news agency ANSA has reported.

 Rome: